danyangwucs/danyangwucs.github.io/_pages/about.md

 I'm always looking for self-motivated Ph.D, Master students and undergraduate intern.
 If you're interested, please feel free to contact me.
 Let's do interesting, useful and warm research together!

 # 🔥 News
+- *2024.10*: &nbsp;🎉🎉 One paper has been accepted by TCSVT.
+Congrats to Zihua!
+- *2024.09*: &nbsp;🎉🎉 One paper has been accepted by IEEE/CAA JAS.
+Congrats to all authors!
+- *2024.05*: &nbsp;🎉🎉 One paper has been accepted by TKDE.
+Congrats to all authors!
 - *2024.05*: &nbsp;🎉🎉 One paper has been accepted by TPAMI.
 Congrats to Zhenkun!
 - *2024.04*: &nbsp;🎉🎉 One paper has been accepted by TNNLS.
 Congrats to Yidan!
 - *2024.04*: &nbsp;🎉🎉 One paper has been accepted by TSP.
 Congrats to Penglei!